Engin-Boot/capture-behavior-of-a-visit-counter-ajay300898/needs-facilities.md

 Scenario: Alert when seating capacity is full

-  Given the seats are limited and the system marks the occupied seats
+  Given limited seats and the system marks the occupied seats
         and updates number of free seats
         accordingly.
   When there are less than 10 percent seats are free and someone try